jmeehan16/sstore-doc/source/statistics.rst

 .. code-block:: bash

-	exec @Statistics txncounter 1 #gives the transaction counter statistics exec @Statistics table 1 #gives the number of tuples in each table
+	exec @Statistics txncounter 1 #gives the transaction counter statistics exec @Statistics table 1 #gives statistics about the tuples in each table